dshieble/dshieble.github.io/aboutme.md

 Earlier in my career I worked as a Senior Data Scientist at TrueMotion, where I designed many of the patented sensor data analytics algorithms that contributed to TrueMotion’s $650M+ acquisition.

+I completed Bachelors degrees with honors in Neuroscience and Computer Science at Brown University.

 You can find me on:
 - [LinkedIn](https://www.linkedin.com/in/dan-shiebler-10219b42/)
 - [GitHub](https://github.com/dshieble)